iszczesniak/cpp/unique_ptr/index.md

 # Motivation: the problems of raw pointers

-While raw pointers are easy to use, but their use is very error-prone, i.e., it's easy to make mistakes.
+Raw pointers are easy to use, but their use is very error-prone, i.e., it's easy to make mistakes.

 ## The problems

-When we have a pointer of type `T *` which points to a dynamically-allocated memory location, we have these problems:
+When we have a pointer of type `T *` which points to a dynamically-allocated memory location, we face these problems:

 * **the type problem**: we don't know whether a pointer points to a single piece of data or to an array of data,